• USD

 Diver's Paradise

-Bazaruto boasts such a wide range of diving sites, each with its unique allure and level of difficulty, that any diver - novice or expert - will delight in the options available.
-Immersing yourself in these vibrant waters will prove unforgettable.
-Most of the lodges in the area have their diving schools or have choice connections with reputable diving operators.
+Bazaruto boasts a wide range of dive sites, each with a unique allure and level of difficulty, so any diver — novice or expert — will find rewarding options.
+Most lodges in the area have diving schools or trusted connections with reputable operators.

 3